Have you decided to switch from Contact Form 7 to WPForms?

-In this article, we’ll show you how to import Contact Form 7 into WPForms in a few simple steps.
+In this article, we’ll show you exactly how to export data from Contact Form 7 to WPForms.

 Step 1: Install and Activate WPForms